KathyReid/lca2019-presentation/transcript.md

 SLIDE: Phonemes in the English language

+There are about 44 Phonemes in the English languages, and you can see them all here.

 Different languages have different phonemes – for example, it’s hard to approximate the Indonesian trill “r” in English (this phoneme is the sound you make when you “roll” your r sound).
 Using phonemes for Wake Word detection can also therefore be a challenge for people who are not native speakers of a language – as their pronunciation may differ from the “standard” pronunciation of a Wake Word.

 The other challenge with using Phonemes in Wake Words is that certain Phonemes sound very similar to each other.